munyque/munyque.github.io/content/authors/admin/_index.md

 ## About Me

-I am a postdoctoral researcher at CNRS-LIPN, affiliated with Université Sorbonne Paris Nord.
+I am a researcher at CNRS-LIPN, affiliated with Université Sorbonne Paris Nord.
 Previously, I was a Marie-Curie fellow at the University of Naples Federico II, and before that, I completed my Ph.D. at the University Toulouse Capitole - IRIT.